lukehunter/ssgallery_net/README.md

   - Shows list of albums
 - Album
   - Shows list of photos
-- Image
+- Photo
-  - Shows single image at resolution specified on command line
+  - Shows single photo at resolution specified on command line
-  - Includes download link to original resolution
+  - Includes download and view links for original resolution
   - Includes disqus comment area specific to the image
-  - Navigate forward and backward by swiping
+  - Navigate forward and backward by swiping on tablets and phones
   - Navigate forward and backward with onhover buttons
   - Navigate forward by clicking on the image